jrenne/DisastrousDefaults/README.md

 Attached R codes allow the replication of the results and figures displayed in "Disastrous Default", by Gouriéroux, Monfort, Mouabbi and Renne.

-The present README file explains to use of theses codes.
+The present README file explains how to use theses codes.

 # A - To run the codes with default options